Film: The Legend of Frenchie King

-- This Means War!: Louise and Marie are amiccable (for a loose definition of the term) in their first couple of encounters.
-It's in the bar scene that they first fully express the tension between them, because Marie discovers that Louise had sent her sisters to investigate her brothers.
+- This Means War!: Louise and Maria are amiccable (for a loose definition of the term) in their first couple of encounters.
+It's in the bar scene that they first fully express the tension between them, because Maria discovers that Louise had sent her sisters to investigate her brothers.

-- Token Minority: The black Marquis, the native American Spitting Bull and Little Rain, one of Louise's sisters.
+- Token Minority: The black Marquis, and the native Americans Spitting Bull and Little Rain, one of Louise's sisters.

-- Tomboy and Girly Girl: Zig-zagged with Louise and Marie.
+- Tomboy and Girly Girl: Zig-zagged with Louise and Maria.

 - Train Job: Louise and her gang's specialty.

 - Triang Relations: Type 1.
-The sheriff is interested in both Louise and Marie, but they're just using him.
+The sheriff is interested in both Louise and Maria, but they're just using him.

-- True Blue Femininity: Marie's most feminine attire is a blue dress which she only wears on specific occasions.
+- True Blue Femininity: Maria's most feminine attire is a blue dress which she only wears on specific occasions.

-- Tsundere: Marie, to her brothers and the sheriff.
+- Tsundere: Maria, to her brothers and the sheriff.